 Unlike web wallets and desktop software wallets, which are exposed to risks like hacking, malware and phishing scams, hardware wallets provide offline storage.
 Your coins will be safe even if your computer is hacked – your private keys are stored securely in your hardware wallet, not on your PC – and lost or stolen wallets are PIN protected.

 In addition, if you lose your wallet, you can restore your coins by using your recovery seed.
 This is a unique passphrase that you can write down and store in a separate place.
 This recovery seed allows you to recover your funds if something goes wrong.

-There have been a myriad of well-publicised examples of hackers and cybercriminals stealing coins from exchanges and hot wallets, so opting for a hardware wallet is all about peace of mind.
+A myriad of well-publicised examples of hackers and cybercriminals have stolen coins from exchanges and hot wallets, so opting for a hardware wallet is all about peace of mind.
 If you’re planning on storing a large amount of crypto for any length of time, moving them into a hardware wallet could be well worth your while.

 If you’ve decided that offline storage in a hardware wallet is the best option, the next step is actually choosing a wallet.
 There are several reputable options available, so make sure you consider the following factors when deciding which one is right for you:

 - Security features.
 How secure is the wallet and what features does it offer?
 Is it secured by a PIN?
 Does it include its own screen?
 Can you verify transactions by manually pressing buttons?
 Have there ever been any reported instances of security breaches involving the wallet?

 - Ease of use.
 Consider how easy the wallet is to set up and use.
 If you don’t completely understand the processes involved, there’s always the very real risk of losing some or all of your funds.
 With this in mind, make sure the wallet makes it as simple and straightforward as possible to keep track of your crypto holdings.